heoyj/Statistical-Investigation/Longitudinal_Analysis/README.md

 In order to make easy interpretations, EET was chosen to be a reference treatment.
 For a covariance structure, an exchangeable covariance structure was selected based on empirical correlation matrix of pain scores over time.
 The ‘geeglm’ function from ‘geepack’ package in R was applied to estimate parameters with its standard error based on a sandwich variance estimator, which are shown in Table 1.

+__Table 1.__ Parameter estimates and standard errors (based on sandwich variance estimator) from marginal regression model for the pain score.

 | Variable   |   Estimate   |     SE    |   Chi-square statistic   | Wald 95% CI   |   p-value   |
 | -----------|:------------:|:------------:|:------------:|:------------:|:------------:|
 |(Intercept) | 5.39  | 0.11 | 2520.99 | (50.00 , 50.42) | < 0.001 |